nhoudelot/demosdebs/linux/demos/k/kuantumakelerator2-by-hno3/debian/kuantumakelerator2-by-hno3.6.md

 kuantumakelerator2-by-hno3 [*options*]

 # DESCRIPTION
-Kuantum Akelerator 2  is a demonstration released by Hno3 Demo by Hno3, released in 2005
+Kuantum Akelerator 2  is a demonstration released by Hno3 in january 2005

+mankeli [Code]

 # OPTIONS
-there is no options to this program

 \--window
 :   run in a window